Dachshund Breed Info

 Dental issues are also a concern for Dachshunds, and owners should practice regular teeth brushing and schedule dental check-ups to prevent periodontal disease and other dental problems.

-As Dachshunds age, they are also at risk for eye problems such as cataracts and progressive retinal atrophy, which can lead to vision loss.
+As Dachshunds age, they are also at risk for eye problems such as cataracts which can lead to vision loss during old age.
 Regular eye check-ups with a veterinarian can help detect and manage these issues.

 Lifespan